Chymyst/curryhoward/docs/Tutorial.md

 ```

 The `prettyRename` method will rename all variables in a given term to names `a`, `b`, `c`, and so on.
-Note that `prettyRenamePrint` performs a `prettyRename` before printing the term, and that `ofType` will always perform `prettyRename` as well, before returning a term.
+Note that `prettyRenamePrint` performs a `prettyRename` before printing the term, and that the macros `implement` and `ofType` will always perform `prettyRename` as well, before returning a term.

-Therefore, we need to run `prettyRename` on our term `getId` so that it becomes syntactically equal to `getIdAutoTerm`.
+For terms we constructed ourselves, such as `getId`, we need to run `prettyRename` so that the term becomes syntactically equal to `getIdAutoTerm`.
 The method `equiv` will do this automatically:

 ```scala